CRONEXi/create-cronex-app/README.md

 # create-cronex-app

-Create a new Payload CMS + Next.js project with the Cronex template.
+Create a new Payload CMS + Next.js project with a single command.

 ## Usage